HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
        0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
       :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
       : BRK   ( 0xx )   :  0                                : info                                    :
       :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The BRK instruction raises a debug breakpoint trap and enters the debug trap handler.
-The "info" field is a 16-bit value to pass to the debug subystem.
+The "info" field is a 14-bit value to pass to the debug subsystem.

 // ??? **note** explain what you can actually debug ...
+// ??? **note** perhaps two info fields ?

 #### Operation